HamzaAhmad97/can-of-books-front-end/README.md

 ## Change Log

 - 15/8/2021 > The basic functionality of authentication is established, in addition, the routing is also functioning as expected, needs more styling.

+- 16/8/2021 > Added the storage feature but using the GET method which is not optimal, also did some more constructions for new componenets.

+- 17/8/2021 > added the feature of adding and deleting books using a form that pops up once you click the button

 ## Credit and Collaborations